 Team Jilli and Lydia

-***PLEASE SELECT A TEAM MEMBER ON THE SIDE AND THEN DONATE ON THEIR PAGE.
+***PLEASE SELECT A TEAM MEMBER AT THE BOTTOM OF THIS PAGE AND THEN DONATE ON THEIR PAGE.
 UNDER GIFT DESIGNATION PLEASE SELECT “SPECIAL NEEDS PROGRAM FUND” as the girls are a part of that program***

 Team Jilli has been walking and running since 2013

 Jilli was born in December of 2012 and appeared to be healthy at birth however was having some feeding struggles.
 At 2 months old she was admitted at CHW because she was vomiting across the room and choking.
 She was admitted again at 3 months old with respiratory symptoms.
 During her hospitalization, she was unable to gain weight and they placed an NG tube to be used at night to give her extra calories.
 When she was 4months old she was admitted again for vomiting so they switched her to an NJ tube.
 At 7 months old she had surgery to place a GJ tube.
 When she was 11 months old she ended up with pneumonia and Pulmonology joined her team.
 When Jilli was 2 years old we noticed she was getting very exhausted just from sitting with toys and in working with her PT and Pulmonology we figured out that when she walks her pulse ox drops into the 80s so she was put on oxygen during the day.
 Jillian is seen by genetics at CHW as they try to figure out the underlying disorder however we still do not have a name for what is causing all her symptoms.
 We work with many great teams at CHW and spend a lot of time there.
-Jilli was hospitalized on Good Friday this year for a week after an unknown medical event that caused her to become unresponsive.
-She spent a week in the hospital while we watch her vitals, give her medications to help her body and work with therapies to help her rebound as these crashes cause a several year backslide in skills that takes 6+ weeks to rebuild.
+Jilli has crashes of unknown orgin where she wakes up and is tachacrdic, struggles to breathe and looses all muscle tone.
+These events mean several days in the hospital while we watch her vitals, give her medications to help her body and work with therapies to help her rebound as these crashes cause a several year backslide in skills that takes 6+ weeks to rebuild.
 During these events Jillian has become non responsive and has had a seizure during them so we move quickly to get her to CHW once they start.